 The 5U iteration of the Rungler has three modes: random, sparse, and dense.
 Random provides constant change when the data oscillator is a lower frequency than the clock oscillator, and becomes locked to a repeating pattern when it is higher.
 In sparse mode, the clock oscillator is very slow and will output a pattern of 32 notes.
 In dense mode the chaos increases as the data oscillator’s frequency increases: there is no locking.
 The Blippoo Box adds a sample and hold fed by the two oscillators that adds another layer of modulation.
 The two oscillators are fed through a comparator and that output is routed through a Twin Peak resonator.
 The Twin Peak is a filter with two independent low pass filters that share a common resonance control.
 The two filters' outputs are subtracted from one another—so their cutoff controls create a bandpass filter that only passes the frequencies between the two cutoff points.

-One module that is inspired by the Rungler is the omiindustriies Dual Digital Shift Register.
+One module that is inspired by the Rungler is the (now discontinued) omiindustriies Dual Digital Shift Register.
 It features two four-bit shift registers that feed a digital to analog converter, done in a similar way to the shift register implementation in the Rungler.
 However, any signal can be used to clock and supply the data to the shift registers, making complex Rungler-type patches possible with any module in a Eurorack system.

 Now in the 21st century, digital implementations of randomness can be done in software.
 Many sequencers now include controls for probability.
 Some random generators include quantizers to reign in their aleatoric nature and constrain them to musical scales.
 Other random voltage sources model random behaviors that would be too complicated or expensive to implement in an analog-only hardware setting.
 Novel algorithms are abundant, and it would be impossible to address all of them—but we wanted to take note of some of our recent favorite implementations of interesting random and chaotic signal generation.